cuelang/cuelang.org/content/en/docs/usecases/configuration.md

 Arguably, validation should be the foremost task of any configuration language.
 Most configuration languages, however, focus on boilerplate removal.
-CUE is different in that it take the validation first stance.
+CUE is different in that it takes the validation first stance.
 But CUE's constraints are also effective at reducing boilerplate, although the approach it takes is quite different from conventional data templating languages.